vanus-labs/docs/content/cloud-docs/source/postgres/setup.md

 ---

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai/getting-started/what-is-vanus).
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai/getting-started/what-is-vanus).